-Judge at the Court of Cassation, Former Secretary-General of the Association of Tunisian Judges (AMT)
+Former judge now lawyer at the Court of Cassation, Tunisia.
+Former Secretary-General of the Association of Tunisian Judges (AMT)

 Kennou has 25 years of experience in the complicated Tunisian judicial system.
 For many years, she has been an avid advocate for the independence of the judiciary and the needed reforms.
 Kalthoum Kennou stood out under Ben Ali through her perseverance and her rebellion in the face of the repressive regime.